janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint4/README.md

 - Scalability: Azure Virtual Networks can be scaled up or down as needed, giving you the flexibility to adjust your network to meet the changing needs of your organization.

--Hybrid connectivity: Azure Virtual Networks allow you to connect to on-premises resources, giving you the ability to extend your network to the cloud and provide a seamless experience for your end-users.
+- Hybrid connectivity: Azure Virtual Networks allow you to connect to on-premises resources, giving you the ability to extend your network to the cloud and provide a seamless experience for your end-users.

 - Cost savings: By using Azure Virtual Networks, you can reduce costs associated with network infrastructure, as you only pay for what you use and can take advantage of Azure's cost-effective pricing model.

-In summary, Azure Virtual Networks provide organizations with a highly secure and flexible network infrastructure, giving them the control they need to manage their cloud resources and connect to on-premises resources as needed.**
+**In summary, Azure Virtual Networks provide organizations with a highly secure and flexible network infrastructure, giving them the control they need to manage their cloud resources and connect to on-premises resources as needed.**

 4. What is the difference between Network Security Group (NSG) and Route-Tables?

 **Think of it this way, imagine you're the security guard in charge of a building.
 A Network Security Group (NSG) is like the security checkpoint at the entrance of the building, where you check and control who enters and leaves.
 You can allow or deny access to specific individuals or groups based on certain rules and protocols.
 On the other hand, a Route Table is like the building's map or blueprint.
 It specifies the direction and path of how traffic flows within the building.
 You can use Route Tables to control the flow of traffic between different subnets and even to different buildings.

 So in a nutshell, an NSG controls access to the resources in your network, while a Route Table controls the flow of traffic within the network.**

 5. What is the difference between NSG and Firewalls?

 **NSGs and firewalls are both security features that are used to protect your network and its resources, but they work in slightly different ways.

 Think of NSGs as traffic cop for your network.
 NSGs allow you to control inbound and outbound network traffic to your virtual network and its resources based on a set of predefined rules.
 You can set these rules to only allow specific types of traffic to reach your virtual network, such as HTTP traffic from a specific IP address.